astronomer/apache-airflow-providers-transfers/docs/universal_transfer_operator/supported_transfers/databases/snowflake.rst

                :start-after: [START transfer_from_s3_to_snowflake_natively]
                :end-before: [END transfer_from_s3_to_snowflake_natively]

+        For a complete list of what can be passed in ``transfer_params`` check this `copy-into-table options <https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html>`_, you would also need setup/permissions to make this work, check this `s3 document <https://docs.snowflake.com/en/user-guide/data-load-s3.html>`_ for setup.

 2. GCS to Snowflake transfers
     - :ref:`non_native`
         Following is an example of non-native transfers between GCS to Snowflake using non-native transfer: